thisisbrad/ReduxWorkshop/Lecture/script.md

 - show form the way it is with state
 - bring in our old store and everthing else
 - move files around and export everything

+- step 15 is the starting point for everyone
+-

-- now bring in store to the
+* now bring in store to